If you are currently in pain, do not wait for the MOM-n-PA mission for treatment.

 Q: What is MOM-n-PA?

 The MOM-n-PA mission is a large-scale dental clinic where dental treatment is provided at no cost to individuals who cannot afford dental care.
 Treatment is provided first-come, first-served and it is expected that several hundred individuals will be attending this year's event, so please come early!
 Patients do not preregister.

-Q: When and where is the MOM-n-PA Dental Mission?
+Q: When and where is the next MOM-n-PA Dental Mission?

-Our 2013 MOM-n-PA dental mission took place on May 31st and June 1st in North Philadelphia.
-Our 2014 dental mission took place on September 12th and 13th in Allentown.
+- Our 2013 MOM-n-PA dental mission took place on May 31st and June 1st in North Philadelphia, PA

-Our 2016 mission took place on June 3rd and 4th in Pittsburgh!
+- Our 2016 mission took place on June 3rd and 4th in Pittsburgh, PA